Research in the Lab

 Our lab is actively involved in developing new techniques to expand the scope and efficiency of NCL.
 These efforts include designing innovative strategies for templated NCL, incorporating non canonical amino acids, and integrating NCL with other chemical ligation methods.
 By pushing the boundaries of NCL, we aim to create advanced tools that can facilitate the synthesis of increasingly complex peptide and protein targets.

-Antimicrobial peptides for combating drug-resistant bacterial infections
+Antimicrobial peptides (AMPs) for combating drug-resistant bacterial infections